ufidon/eth/labs/lab03/README.md

   - There is an [exploit](https://www.exploit-db.com/exploits/14402) integrated with [metasploit-framework](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/windows/ftp/easyftp_cwd_fixret.rb)
 - There are [many software](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=buffer+overflow) contain the vulnerability of buffer overflow, but not all of them can be used to take control of a server

-## Equipments
+## Equipment
 - Both the Kali Linux VM 🐧 and the Windows server VM 🪟

 ## Tasks
-On Windows server VM, 🪟
+On Windows server VM 🪟

 0. Stop the FileZilla server
 1. Install, configure and run EasyFTP